ebknuty/CMSI-1010-Final-Project/README.md

 - Reload functionality bound to R.

+- You can change weapons with numbers 1, 2, and 3

 - Enemy Behavior: Enemies spawn around the player and navigate toward the player’s position using vector normalization.

 # Health and Damage: